stewart-lab/Diseases_lexicon/README.md

 $ javac StopwordsAsDiseaseSynonymsRemover.java
 $ java StopwordsAsDiseaseSynonymsRemover STOP_WORDS DISEASES_LEXICON_v1 DISEASES_LEXICON_v1_NO_STOPWORDS

-We collected stopwords from our previous work and various resources.
-File: stopwords.txt
+We collected stopwords from our previous work and various resources. **File: stopwords.txt**

-We noticed that certain disease concepts map to multiple CUIs.
+B. We noticed that certain disease concepts map to multiple CUIs.
 This will lead to independent counts for each CUI.
 Therefore, we combined the multiple CUIs together and assigned a customized CUI.

 $ javac DiseasesWithMultipleIDRetriever.java
 $ javac DiseasesWithMultipleIDRetriever DISEASES_LEXICON_v1_NO_STOPWORDS DISEASES_WITH_MULTIPLE_IDs